February 16, 2017

-It was about that stage, the year after Dad died, that I changed from a walk through shed to herring bone.
+It was about that stage, the year after Dad died, that I changed from a walk-through shed to a herring bone one.
 I knew Mum didn’t have the money for it – I did it all myself.
 I jumped the herd up to 90 cows.
-We also had the run off, which gave us extra land.
+We also had the run-off, which gave us extra land.
 I used to leave the springers there until they were ready to calve, then bring them home.
 We used to drive stock along the road.
 It was a good hurdle to get over – an opportunity to milk more cows.
 When I started we had about 70.
 I was pushing it pretty hard.
 I took the VW in to be serviced and drove home with a new one, so we were doing pretty well.

 I was a Dairy Company representative.
 I went to Wellington but never opened my mouth.
 They tried to make it look as if it was democratic.
 I enjoyed being involved.
 I was interested in what other people were doing.